Battery passport for reuse and recycling

 To address these concerns before they become a problem, the U.S. Department of Energy, Ford Motor Company and Everledger have teamed up on pilot programs to ensure EV and portable electronic batteries can be tracked for efficient life cycle management, including reuse or recycling.

-Founded in 2015, Everledger applies of suite of technologies – blockchain, artificial intelligence, intelligent labelling and internet of things – to trace a product through its complete lifecycle.
+Founded in 2015, Everledger applies a suite of technologies – blockchain, artificial intelligence, intelligent labeling and internet of things – to trace a product through its complete lifecycle.